 Food Geography is The Cookbook Project’s middle school education program.
-Educators will receive this curriculum when they enroll in the Food Geography add-on course after completing the Food Literacy Education Training course.
-This program has been tailored for youth participants in grades 6th – 8th, which corresponds to ages 12 – 14, although the content could be scaled up or down, depending on your needs.
+This program has been tailored for youth participants in grades 6 – 8, which corresponds to ages 12 – 14.
 Overall, the program focuses on giving young people an opportunity to look at food through both a local and global lens.

 Through the Food Geography program, participants will be able to do the following:

 - Identify the origins of common foods.

 - Identify the different flavors, spices, and ingredients associated with different regional cuisines.

 - Understand the concept of globalization and its impact on agriculture, including how food often travels long distances through food system supply chains.

 - Understand the benefits of locally harvested and organically grown food vs. conventionally grown, canned, and frozen produce from grocery stores.

 - Identify seasonal foods available in their climate/region and understand the benefits seasonal eating has on nutritional content, flavor, and the environment.